 I never thought I would visit Morocco, from my perspective, an exotic far-away land, that might be a scene from the Arabian Nights.
 When I was a girl, my parents bought tickets for the musical, Kismet, playing at the Valley Forge Music Theater.
 Howard Keel acted the lead, and I can still visualize his dashing image, with saber and silk embroidered cape, standing on the stage.
 Those are the stereotypes I find myself referencing when I think of Morocco.

 When I awoke and looked out the porthole, the African coastline stretched along the water’s edge.
-Green hills dipped into sea and whitewashed building dotted the landscape.
+Green hills dipped into the sea and whitewashed buildings dotted the landscape.
 In the distance, clouds hovered over the mountain ranges.

 The guide led us through a labyrinth of alleyways to the Grand Socco and then to the market, not that different from Philadelphia’s Reading Market, with stand after stand of vegetables, fruits, spices and meats.